Kitchen Energy Savings Advice

 ---|---|---|

-*The costs shown are based on Electric Ireland’s Standard 24-hour Rate of €0.3475 per kWh (non-Smart), including VAT, as of November 2024.
-Final electricity and gas bills include an annual standing charge, PSO payment (electricity only), and carbon tax (gas only).
+*The costs shown are based on Electric Ireland's standard 24-hour rate of €0.3475 per kWh (non-smart), including VAT as of November 2024.
+Final electricity bills include an annual standing charge and PSO payment.
 Appliance costs are estimated based on hourly continuous use.
-Actual expenses will vary with usage patterns.
+Actual costs may vary with usage patterns.

 **Kettle: Estimated cost of 14 cent is based on 2 mins x 4 times a day of usage at 3000 watt/hour and an electricity rate of €0.3475/kWh.